The Complete Guide to PMP® ITTO (Inputs, Tools, Techniques and Outputs)

 What are PMP ITTO?

-Studying and understanding the relationships of Knowledge Areas, Process Groups and processes, as shown on both the Figure 3-3 and Table 3-1 are critical to your understanding of where ITTO are used and your ability to pass the exam.
+Studying and understanding the relationships of Knowledge Areas, Process Groups and processes, as shown in Table 1-4 are critical to your understanding of where ITTO are used and your ability to pass the exam.

 Can ITTO Outputs also be Inputs?